-Global Mean Surface Temperature (GMST) is a key indicator of the changing state of the climate system.
-Earth’s mean temperature history during the current geological era (Cenozoic, beginning 66 Ma) can be broadly characterized as follows (Cross-Chapter Box 2.1, Figure 1): (1) transient warming during the first 15 million years of the Cenozoic, punctuated by the Paleocene-Eocene Thermal Maximum; (2) a long-term cooling over tens of millions of years beginning around 50 Ma, driven by (among other factors) the slow drift of tectonic plates, which drove mountain building, erosion and volcanism, and reconfigured ocean passages, all of which ultimately moved carbon from the atmosphere to other reservoirs and led to the development of the Antarctic Ice Sheet (AIS) about 35–30 Ma; (2) the intensification of cooling by climate feedbacks involving interactions among tectonics, ice albedo, ocean circulation, land cover and greenhouse gases, causing ice sheets to develop in the Northern Hemisphere (NH) by about 3 Ma; (3) glacial-interglacial fluctuations paced by slow changes in Earth’s astronomical configuration (orbital forcing) and modulated by changes in the global carbon cycle and ice sheets on time scales of tens to hundreds of thousands of years, with particular prominence during the last 1 Myr; (4) a transition with both gradual and abrupt shifts from the Last Glacial Maximum to the present interglacial epoch (Holocene), with sporadic ice-sheet breakup disrupting ocean circulation; (5) continued warming followed by minor cooling following the mid-Holocene, with superposed centennial- to decadal-scale fluctuations caused by volcanic activity, among other factors; (6) recent warming related to the build-up of anthropogenic greenhouse gases (Sections 2.2.3, 3.3.1).
+Global mean surface temperature (GMST) is a key indicator of the changing state of the climate system.
+Earth’s mean temperature history during the current geological era (Cenozoic, beginning 66 Ma (66 million years ago)) can be broadly characterized as follows (Cross-Chapter Box 2.1, Figure 1): (i) transient warming during the first 15 Myr (15 million years) of the Cenozoic, punctuated by the Paleocene–Eocene Thermal Maximum; (ii) a long-term cooling over tens of millions of years beginning around 50 Ma, driven by (among other factors) the slow drift of tectonic plates, which drove mountain building, erosion and volcanism, and reconfigured ocean passages, all of which ultimately moved carbon from the atmosphere to other reservoirs and led to the development of the Antarctic Ice Sheet (AIS) about 35–30 Ma; (iii) the intensification of cooling by climate feedbacks involving interactions among tectonics, ice albedo, ocean circulation, land cover and greenhouse gases, causing ice sheets to develop in the Northern Hemisphere (NH) by about 3 Ma; (iv) glacial-interglacial fluctuations paced by slow changes in Earth’s astronomical configuration (orbital forcing) and modulated by changes in the global carbon cycle and ice sheets on time scales of tens to hundreds of thousands of years, with particular prominence during the last 1 Myr; (v) a transition with both gradual and abrupt shifts from the Last Glacial Maximum to the present interglacial epoch (Holocene), with sporadic ice-sheet breakup disrupting ocean circulation; (vi) continued warming followed by minor cooling following the mid-Holocene, with superposed centennial- to decadal-scale fluctuations caused by volcanic activity, among other factors; (vii) recent warming related to the build-up of anthropogenic greenhouse gases (Sections 2.2.3 and 3.3.1).

 GMST estimated for each of the reference periods based on proxy evidence (Section 2.3.1.1) can be compared with climate projections over coming centuries to place the range of possible futures into a longer-term context (Cross-Chapter Box 2.1, Figure 1).
-Here, the very likely range of GMST for the warmer world reference periods are compared with the very likely range of GSAT projected for the end the 21st century (2080–2100; Table 4.5 and the likely range for the end of the 23rd century (2300; Table 4.9) under multiple Shared Socioeconomic Pathway (SSP) scenarios.
-From this comparison, there is medium confidence in the following: GMST estimated for the warmest long-term period of the Last Interglacial about 125 ka (0.5–1.5°C relative to 1850–1900) overlaps with the low end of the range of temperatures projected under SSP1-2.6 including its negative emissions extension to the end of the 23rd century [1.0 to 2.2°C].
-GMST estimated for a period of prolonged warmth during the mid-Pliocene Warm Period about 3 Ma [2.5 to 4.0°C] is similar to temperatures projected under SSP2-4.5 for the end of the 23rd century [2.3 to 4.6°C].
-GMST estimated for the Miocene Climatic Optimum [5°C to 10°C] and Early Eocene Climatic Optimum [10 to 18°C], about 15 and 50 million years ago, respectively, overlap with the range projected for the end of the 23rd century under SSP5-8.5 [6.6 to 14.1°C].
+Here, the very likely range of GMST for the warmer world reference periods are compared with the very likely range of GSAT projected for the end the 21st century (2080–2100; Table 4.5 and the likely range for the end of the 23rd century (2300; Table 4.9) under multiple Shared Socio-economic Pathway (SSP) scenarios.
+From this comparison, there is medium confidence in the following: GMST estimated for the warmest long-term period of the Last Interglacial about 125 ka (125,000 years ago; 0.5°C –1.5°C relative to 1850–1900) overlaps with the low end of the range of temperatures projected under SSP1-2.6 including its negative emissions extension to the end of the 23rd century [1.0°C to 2.2°C].
+GMST estimated for a period of prolonged warmth during the mid-Pliocene Warm Period about 3 Ma [2.5°C to 4.0°C] is similar to temperatures projected under SSP2-4.5 for the end of the 23rd century [2.3°C to 4.6°C].
+GMST estimated for the Miocene Climatic Optimum [5°C°C to 10°C] and Early Eocene Climatic Optimum [10°C to 18°C], about 15 and 50 Ma, respectively, overlap with the range projected for the end of the 23rd century under SSP5-8.5 [6.6°C to14.1°C].

 [START CROSS-CHAPTER BOX 2.1, TABLE 1 HERE]